Argentina debt deal opens door for $13 bln provincial revamp

 "Our feeling with PBA is that investors would ask for better conditions than the ones the sovereign got," it said.

+Cordoba formally presented a $1.69 billion restructuring proposal on Friday with a two-year grace period on capital repayments, which it said "adopts sustainability criteria promoted by the nation with particular characteristics of the province."

-Around the country, Córdoba is restructuring some $1.95 billion; oil region Neuquén $700 million; Chubut $680 million; Mendoza $590 million; Entre Ríos $500 million, and Salta $390 million, according to government data and private reports.
+Other provinces include oil region Neuquén restructuring around $700 million; Chubut $680 million; Mendoza $590 million; Entre Ríos $500 million, and Salta $390 million, according to government data and private reports.

 "Market expectations are optimistic and everything would indicate that while things are moving at a slow pace, most provincial negotiations will bear fruit," said consulting firm Portfolio Personal Inversiones.